alexkurowski/solo-toolkit/README.md

 npm run deploy
 ```

-You will find a newly generated plugin folder `obsidian-solo-rpg-toolkit` inside folder `dist`.
-Move the `obsidian-solo-rpg-toolkit` plugin folder into your vault's plugins folder: `<path-to-vault>/.obsidian/plugins/`.
+You will find a newly generated plugin folder `solo-rpg-toolkit` inside folder `dist`.
+Move the `solo-rpg-toolkit` plugin folder into your vault's plugins folder: `<path-to-vault>/.obsidian/plugins/`.

 Note that `.obsidian` folder in your vault may be hidden on Linux and MacOS.

 ### Updating

-Simply replace `<path-to-vault>/.obsidian/plugins/obsidian-solo-rpg-toolkit` folder with a new one.
+Simply replace `<path-to-vault>/.obsidian/plugins/solo-rpg-toolkit` folder with a new one.

-Note that plugin settings are stored in the file `<path-to-vault>/.obsidian/plugins/obsidian-solo-rpg-toolkit/data.json`.
+Note that plugin settings are stored in the file `<path-to-vault>/.obsidian/plugins/solo-rpg-toolkit/data.json`.
 You may want to keep it after updating to a newer version.